 The Standards Committee interviews all new market members to make sure they follow the Mantra of the Saturday Market which is "The Maker is the Seller".
-The Vendor/artisan/creator/member presenting the item for sale at the Saturday Market IS the maker of the item.
+The Vendor/artisan/creator/member presenting the item for sale at the the member to the computer sourced contribution.
+Saturday Market IS the maker of the item.
 They brought the item forth from basic materials using only minimal commercial components.